-Intended outcome Success criteria Improved phonics in Early Years and Key Stage 1 Assessments will show a positive progress score for this group of children Improved reading attainment among disadvantaged children KS1 and 2 reading outcomes show a positive progress score in their SATS papers.
-Improved maths attainment among disadvantaged children KS1 and 2 reading outcomes show a positive progress score in their SATS papers.
+Intended outcome Success criteria Improved phonics in Early Years and Key Stage 1 Assessments show a positive progress score for this group of children Improved reading attainment among disadvantaged children KS1 and 2 reading outcomes show a positive progress score in their SATS papers.
+Improved maths attainment among disadvantaged children KS1 and 2 maths outcomes show a positive progress score in their SATS papers.
 Improved writing attainment among disadvantaged children KS1 and 2 teacher writing assessments show a positive progress score in their end of key stage writing assessment.
-To achieve and sustain improved attendance for all pupils, particularly our Overall school attendance to remain above 97% disadvantage children The gap between Pupil Premium and non Pupil Premium children to be decreasing year on year.
+To achieve and sustain improved attendance for all pupils, particularly our disadvantaged children Overall school attendance to remain above 97% The gap between Pupil Premium and non-Pupil Premium children to be reducing and for parents of disadvantaged children to understand the importance of good attendance.
+Improved attendance at school clubs/trips for disadvantaged children 80% of disadvantaged children will attend at least one club per term.